Home

 “This sacred gathering space is with people around the world.
 I appreciate the healing process of true Self responsibility.”

 One of the most powerful outcomes of this work is the emergence of a high-trust, open-hearted, and deeply supportive group.
-As all of you become more present, something shifts—the group enters a state of flow and aliveness.
+As all of you become more present, something shifts.
+The group enters a state of flow and aliveness, and becomes what many members describe as the healthy family they never had.
+A place where you are known, accepted, and wanted over time, and where you take the risk to know and want others in return.

 In an authentic communication group, you’ll practice: